 Make sure your collaboration software is truly collaborative

 This seems like a no-brainer, but you’d be surprised at the kinds of tools I’ve been given to work with in the past.
 In some cases, none at all, save for Zoom and some spreadsheets.

 The tools that have allowed me to work quickly and easily as a freelancer (without the frustration of feeling like I’m working in a void) and as a VOGSY employee have been Google Workspace tools.
 Google Sheets and Docs have long been staples because collaboration is built into them.
 You’re working in one shared file instead of emailing attachments that one person can edit at a time before sending back like a slow-motion game of ping pong.

 Collaboration tools are the sinews that hold the bones of your remote operation together.

 Whatever tools you do use, beyond spending some time researching them, ask your remote staff questions about where the communication gaps are for them.
 This gives them an opportunity to consider any frustrations they’ve been having and you the opportunity to address them.

 Help your team use those collaboration tools

-So you’re using Google G Suite or some other collaboration tools to give your distributed teams the foundation for good communication.
+So you’re using Google Workspace or some other collaboration tools to give your distributed teams the foundation for good communication.
 Step two is to train them well in these tools, or else their collaborative functions are purely nominal.